bahmutov/cy-grep/README.md

 # use { tags: '@tag1' } in your tests

 # then these two are equivalent
---env grepTags=@tag1
+--expose grepTags=@tag1
---env grepTags=tag1
+--expose grepTags=tag1
 ```

 ## grepSpec

 If the user selected spec(s) to run, then it might conflict with `grepFilterSpecs=true` that filters the specs.
 There is no way to "know" if the user used `--spec <...>` option when the plugin runs, see issues [33](https://github.com/bahmutov/cy-grep/issues/33) and [26032](https://github.com/cypress-io/cypress/issues/26032).
-Thus if you use `--spec pattern`, you need to pass it to the plugin via `CYPRESS_grepSpec=pattern` or `--env grepSpec=pattern` option.
+Thus if you use `--spec pattern`, you need to pass it to the plugin via `CYPRESS_grepSpec=pattern` or `--expose grepSpec=pattern` option.

 ```
-cypress run --spec a.cy.js --env grepTags=...,grepSpec=a.cy.js
+cypress run --spec a.cy.js --expose grepTags=...,grepSpec=a.cy.js
 ```

 ## General advice